jhauberg/comply/README.md

 **2) Using script sources directly**

-If you prefer not installing `comply`, you can still use the phase described above.
-Just point to the [run.py](run.py) script instead of an installed executable:
+If you prefer not installing, you can still use the phase script described above.
+It can be useful to avoid installing if you're working on new features, or want to use a different fork.

+Just point to the [run.py](run.py) script instead of the installed executable:

 ```shell
 python path/to/comply/run.py "${SRCROOT}" --reporter=xcode